Bishop Sanborn’s attempt to link Cardinal Newman with Baron von Hügel

 That which is asserted without evidence, falls with a simple denial.

-In the meantime, here are the facts.
+While we await such evidence, here are the facts.

-Von Hügel was a prominent Austrian (not German) aristocrat.
-His was a prominent family, as was that of his wife.
-It may be difficult for us today, in a more egalitarian society, to understand the real importance and influence that certain aristocratic families had, and the corresponding moral duties which clergymen might hold towards them.
+It may be difficult for us today, in a more “egalitarian” society, to understand the real importance and influence that certain aristocratic families had, and the corresponding moral duties which clergymen might hold towards them.

-Von Hügel’s mother-in-law was a very well-connected Catholic convert, and the baron’s biographer states that Newman and Vaughan thought that the marriage was a good match.[2]
-But even on religious grounds (to say nothing of natural) this is entirely understandable: when they married in his early twenties, before a lifetime of intellectual work revealing the way his mind turned, von Hügel was considered to be a thoughtful and externally pious young man.[3]
+Von Hügel’s mother-in-law was a very well-connected Catholic convert, and the baron’s biographer states that Newman and Vaughan thought that the marriage was a good match.3 But even on religious grounds (to say nothing of natural) this is entirely understandable: when they married in his early twenties, before a lifetime of intellectual work revealing the way his mind turned, von Hügel was considered to be a thoughtful and externally pious young man.4

-Letters
+Letters exchanged

 Further, von Hügel himself was also less than flattering about Newman on several occasions, as can be seen in his biography by de la Bedoyere:

-‘One would have expected that in these early years the influence of the great cardinal, standing as he did so high above his Catholic and Christian contemporaries, so original and generous in his spiritual perceptions, and, after all, personally known both to the baron and to his wife, would have been paramount.
+“One would have expected that in these early years the influence of the great cardinal, standing as he did so high above his Catholic and Christian contemporaries, so original and generous in his spiritual perceptions, and, after all, personally known both to the baron and to his wife, would have been paramount.

-‘If so, there is no evidence of the fact, and it is certainly clear that any strong influence felt at the time did not endure.
+“If so, there is no evidence of the fact, and it is certainly clear that any strong influence felt at the time did not endure.

 Further, in his famous collection of letters to his niece, von Hügel said the following of Newman’s Parochial and Plain Sermons: